My passion is to help people live balanced, restful, and purposeful lives, ones characterized by faith, community, and

 Truth is of little value unless it becomes reality.
 What good is knowledge minus love?
 Doctrine absent God’s empowering Spirit?
 Prayer without action?
 A regular gathering of Christians, minus them being a house of prayer, a community of faith, and the body of Christ?
 And, does one really know God in an intimate, life-changing way, if there is no passion to make him known?

 Who I am and what I teach develops from my relationship with the Living God and my understanding of his ways, Jesus Christ being the cornerstone for grace being lived out in my life; what is happening in my life is also a key place that informs this process.
 This path God has set before me to walk involves being a husband to Brenda (married 36 years), and a growing family that started with four kids and now also allows me to be a grandpa to five.
-Additionally, I’ve ministered vocationally for thirty-eight years within and from the local church setting, the last eighteen at Apex Baptist Church as one of her pastors.
+Additionally, I’ve ministered vocationally for forty years within and from the local church setting, the last nineteen at Apex Baptist Church as one of her pastors.
+Currently, I am a PhD candidate at Southeastern Theological Seminary where my writing interests lie with the book of Romans.

 Check out my eBook, The Names of God, which is found on this site’s home page; its thoughts still fuel my daily prayers and life – both private and public – and inform my desire to “know God and make him known.”
 May it similarly serve you in this way.

 I would love to stay in touch with you, as we together experience the wonderful joy of God’s gracious love pouring into and through our lives.
 Please feel free to leave a comment on the site or send me an email.
 Your life matters to me!

 Grace and Peace,

 P.S.
 To receive new blog posts by email, subscribe below by submitting your email address; unsubscribe anytime.
 You’ll also receive a free copy of “15 Principles that Keep our Marriage Rock Solid.”
 Our subscriber list is NOT shared or distributed; it is private. 🙂